kaistomics/splicing/README.md

 Welcome to this site for the One-Class SVM predictive models for splicing-altering variants.
 This site will serve as a source code repository for the predictive models.

-# Installing TEA
+# Prerequisites
-Installation requires the following software to be present on the system:
+This program requires the following Python modules.

 1. BWA
  * BWA 0.6.2 is required.